 - Stages 1 and 2 - During stages 1 and 2, you will undergo a systematic review, conduct a research inquiry and work on a practice development project or reflections on casework element

 - Stage 3 - At this point you will bring all you have learned together through the production of research theses, integrative narrative and will undertake a viva voce (oral) examination.

 The compulsory support units each year will cover topics such as research methods, theoretical frameworks for practice development, group research and practice supervision.
 There are no taught units, which makes this course very flexible.

 Full entry requirements

 We would normally expect you to have:

-- A Master's level degree in a related subject, and at least three years of continuous experience in professional practice or
+- A Master's or Bachelor degree (2.2 or above) in a related subject, and at least three years of continuous experience in professional practice

 Be engaged in employed or voluntary work within, or associated to, health and social care and have three to five years’ experience

 Evidence of professional development over the last three years.